Firefighter secures enhanced prosthetic limb and £1.5million in damages after refusing legal advice from union

 Although the Fire Brigades Union (FBU) offered great emotional support, Ian refused their legal assistance - something not all union members are aware they can do.

-Instead, Ian turned to Digby Brown Solicitors and thanks to our expertise in personal injury and loss-of-limb cases our Glasgow-based Partner David Nellaney secured rightful compensation as well as access to the best possible prosthetic experts.
+Instead, Ian turned to Digby Brown Solicitors and thanks to our expertise in personal injury and amputation cases our Glasgow-based Partner David Nellaney secured rightful compensation as well as access to the best possible prosthetic experts.

 Ian said: “I understand the NHS can’t afford fancy prosthetics but the hook has limited uses while my new arm restores more normality to my life.